Cornell-PoBE/site/about.md

 Assignment 1 is out and can be found [here](https://github.com/Cornell-PoBE/A1).
 Due date is on October 16th, 2017.
 Submission should be done through CMS (to be setup on Wednesday).

 Assignment 2 is out and can be found [here](https://github.com/Cornell-PoBE/A2).
-Due date is on October 30th, 2017.
+Due date is on December 1st, 2017.
 Submission should be done through CMS.

+Assignment 3 is out and can be found [here](https://github.com/Cornell-PoBE/A3).
+Due date is on December 1st, 2017.
+Submission should be done through CMS.

+All assignments should be completed by our hard-deadline for December 1st, 2017 to pass this course.
+Circumstances that require more time will be taken into consideration, but must be made clear before the deadline via a private post on Piazza [here](https://piazza.com/class/j802rzmnm2p4o4?cid=1)

 **Announcements**